Pr0j3c7t0dd-Ltd/panottiServer/app/plugins/example/README.md

 ## Installation

 1. Ensure the plugin directory is placed in the `app/plugins/` directory of your Panotti Server installation
+2. Copy `plugin.yaml.example` to `plugin.yaml` and update the configuration according to your needs
-2. The plugin will be automatically discovered and loaded by the plugin manager
+3. The plugin will be automatically discovered and loaded by the plugin manager
-3. Verify the plugin is loaded by checking the server logs on startup
+4. Verify the plugin is loaded by checking the server logs on startup

 ## Development